Why every C++ developer should know about the pimpl idiom pattern

 };

-- You can disable the copy-constructor (make a little google search if you need that) so nobody can make a copy
+• You can disable the copy constructor (do a little Google search if you need that) so nobody can make a copy.

-If you use a naked pointer or the shared_prt-template you have to implement the copy-constructor yourself to avoid problems!
+If you use a naked pointer or the std::shared_ptr template, you have to implement the copy constructor yourself to avoid problems!

-One little note about using std::unique_prt as a member: You need to define the destructor yourself.
-The deconstructor could be empty!
+One little note about using std::unique_ptr as a member: You need to define the destructor yourself.
+The destructor could be empty!

-- The pimpl idiom could slow down your code (because there is always a pointer access) but there are some technique to speed up a pimpl idiom
+• The Pimpl idiom could slow down your code (because there is always a pointer access), but there are some techniques to speed up a Pimpl idiom.